 In November we finished up the basic electrical work.
 Now we're finishing up some framing before we start putting up the sheetrock for the walls.

 Architectural model of new carriage house with front entrance and reception area

-If you wish to play a part in the reconstruction of our monastery by making a donation of whatever size, you can mail us a donation or use the Paypal button below.
+If you wish to play a part in the reconstruction of our monastery by making a contribution, you can mail it to us or use the Paypal button below.
 Thank you!